toml-f/toml-f/doc/how-to/table.rst

 .. note::

    In the setup above, if the *tasks* entry is not present it will be implicitly created as an empty array.
-   The allocation and the loop over the entries will work, however the consuming code should check whether no tasks are meaningful or should produce and error.
+   The allocation and the loop over the entries will work, however the consuming code should check whether no tasks are meaningful or should produce an error.

 To read the individual tasks we define a separate procedure to make it easily reusable and hide the fact that we are working with a subtable.
 To make the task *name* optional we make it default to the driver name, for *allocatable* or *pointer* variables the exit status of ``get_value`` can be easily checked by the allocation or association status of the respective variable, alternatively an integer variable can be passed to the optional *stat* argument.
-Finally, the configuration reader is called depending on the value of *driver* for ease of usage we use a block construct to allocate the specific type and than transfer it using *move_alloc* into the *task_config*.
+Finally, the configuration reader is called depending on the value of *driver* for ease of usage we use a block construct to allocate the specific type and then transfer it using *move_alloc* into the *task_config*.

 .. literalinclude:: table/aot/src/task.f90
    :caption: src/task.f90